iiasa/GLOBIOM-G4M-link/README.md

-# GLOBIOM-G4M-link.Rmd
+# GLOBIOM-G4M-link

-R notebook to automatize the link between GLOBIOM and G4M.
+Automatize the link between GLOBIOM and G4M.
+The stages of the link are documented and coded in the R notebook `GLOBIOM-G4M-link.Rmd`.
+To preview the notebook and its possible output, visit [this page](https://iiasa.github.io/GLOBIOM-G4M-link/GLOBIOM-G4M-link.nb.html) or load `GLOBIOM-G4M-link.nb.html` into a web browser.

 - [Getting set](#getting-set)
 - [R Dependencies](#r-dependencies)